 Every year 11,500 tonnes of plastic waste ends up in the Mediterranean.
 Almost 70% of that waste pollutes the Greek coasts, seriously affecting not only our health, but also our economy in the sectors of tourism, shipping and fishing.
 From June 2021, Katheti, as a member of the Ec(h)o initiative, joined WWF’s program “Adopt a Beach”, by adopting the beaches of Agia Sotira in Galatas and Vagionia in Poros.
-We will meet again on July 6th and 17th on the beaches of Agia Sotira and Vagionia respectively.
-Additionally, in Vagionia, we are mobilizing in order to support our area’s fight against industrial scale fisheries.
+We will meet again, together with student of Galatas High School, on December 13th on the beach of Agia Sotira.
 The reasons we are continuing with our adopted beaches are, on the one hand the obvious benefits of the clean-ups, and on the other hand the valuable data collected from recording collected waste, as they reveal the specific conditions under which pollution occurs in each area.

 WWF’s program “Adopt a Beach” has a panhellenic scope.
 Within its context, observation of coastal pollution takes place in line with established scientific methods, and simultaneously data is recorded.
 Observation and evaluation result in effective measures being put in place for the protection of marine life and of our health, as we also consume plastic in the form of microplastics found in our food.